dbucher1234/openfe-fep-aws/example/README.md

 Some consistency with experiments: Toluene (lig_B) is predicted to bind ~0.2 kcal mol-¹ more strongly than benzene.
 Aniline is the weakest of the set by this calculation.

-In general, most of them falls within 1 kcal, thus are not that interesting.
-One would be looking for a compound predicted better than 1 kcal and then try to confirm it with more sampling and more repeats.
+But all compounds falls within 1 kcal, thus are not that interesting.
+One would be looking for a compound predicted better than 1 kcal, and then try to confirm it with more sampling and more repeats.